 Are you dissatisfied with your drum sound on recordings?
 No matter how hard you hit the drums, they still sound lifeless and without energy?
 There are few simple things how to improve the sound of your drums and how to translate the groove and energy you spent so many years practising.

-Read our other posts about the topic:
+Read my other posts about the topic:

 Why drum sound usually sucks

 During the past decades drum sound has transformed from genuine organic sound to artificial sound-alike with endless quantizing that usually ends up killing the groove.
 Replacing real drums with samples kills the touch along with the fact that all that money spent on both drums and new drum heads was money wasted.
 Combining dozens of takes to create that ultimate drum track can be close to perfection, but will mostly sound unnatural in the wrong way.
 I know all this because I’ve done my good share of such studio work.
 Eventually I found that drums actually sound better when recorded on tape with just one take without any editing, sound replacer or drum samples.
 Even back when I was still recording on computer, for many years I wasn’t using any drum samples or sound replacer.
 This way the drummer’s groove translates a lot better and you can hear not only the touch along with new drum heads but also the sound of the drum set.

 From the quarter of a century of studio work experience I want to share some of the important tips about drum sound and how we at Astia-studio improve it.
 The drummer naturally is the most important factor.
 When using the same drum set in the same room with the same microphones and settings, different drummers sound very different as demonstrated on our “How much the drummer affects the sound?” video below.

 Here is a list of how we at Astia-studio improve the drum sound.
 Please do remember that the sound source is always the most important thing in all audio work.
 If you record crappy drums in a bad sounding room, there’s no magical cure that will make it sound great in the end.

 #1 Use new drum heads